rtbrick/bngblaster/docsrc/sources/interfaces.rst

         mtu: 9000

-It might be also needed to increase the hardware and software queue size of your network interfaces for higher throughput.
+It might be also needed to increase the hardware and software queue size of your network interface links for higher throughput.

 The command ``ethtool -g <interface>`` shows the currently applied and maximum hardware queue size.